TheGag96/individual-color-variation/README.md

 This Platinum hack aims to make it so each individual Pokémon has a slight color variation based on its personality value.
 This is inspired by a [similar feature](https://guidesmedia.ign.com/guides/9846/images/pikacolors.jpg) from the Pokémon Stadium games that does just this but based on the Pokémon's nickname.
 The ROM hack [Pokémon Polished Crystal](https://github.com/Rangi42/polishedcrystal) implements a very similar feature based on IV values.
 This implementation performs a hue shift on the Pokémon's palette on load.

+If you would like to use this in your own hacks, please feel free to do so!

 ## Improved Shiny Colors